the01rch/todo/README.md

-This project is a fork of [Taskbook](https://github.com/klaudiosinani/taskbook) written in Golang, the approach is more minimal only 5 flags (a to e) and no additionnal infos like priority, star, notes, date etc. This simple version is straight to the point you have a boards of projects and each one contains tasks with their status, all this data is stored in a json format locally in your home directory (~/.todo.json).
+This project is a fork of [Taskbook](https://github.com/klaudiosinani/taskbook) written in Golang, the approach is more minimal only 5 flags (a to e) and no additionnal infos like priority, star, notes, date etc. This simple version is straight to the point you have a board of projects and each one contain tasks with their status, all this data is stored locally in a json file in your home directory (~/.todo.json)

 # Setup

-1. Install Golang if you don't have it : [Install Go](https://go.dev/doc/install)
+> [Install](https://go.dev/doc/install) Go if you don't have it.

-2. Clone this repo :
+1. Clone this repo :
 ```bash
 git clone github.com/RyRch/todo
 ```
-3. Go to the directory :
+2. Go to the directory :
 ```bash
 cd todo
 ```
-4. Build and install it with :
+3. Build and install it with :
 ```bash
 sudo make install
  ```